EDUCBA Logo

 We have the above three syntaxes to use the MOD() function within the queries in MySQL.

-- Here, the ‘a’ and ‘b’ parameters are the required numeric values that can be either fractional part or BIGINT data type values with the help of which the division process of MOD() function takes place.
-After the completion of the command query then the return value is the remainder that is balanced within numbers as in Maths calculation problems.
+• Here, the ‘a’ and ‘b’ parameters are the required numeric values that can be either fractional part or BIGINT data type values with the help of the MOD() function’s division process.
+After the completion of the command query then, the return value is the remainder balanced within numbers as in Maths calculation problems.

-- Also, we can define the first argument value (a) as dividends and the other one-second argument (b) as the divisor for the MOD() calculation to produce the result of the division.
+• Also, we can define the first argument value (a) as dividends and the other one-second argument (b) as the divisor for the MOD() calculation to produce the result of the division.

-How MySQL MOD() Function work?
+How does MySQL MOD() Function work?

 This performs the same work as Modulus calculation is calculated in Maths that we do manually using logic and basic concepts.
-In addition, we also use SELECT query statement to supplement the MOD() function use in MySQL, so we use the MOD() function as:
+In addition, we also use SELECT query statement to supplement the MOD() function used in MySQL, so we use the MOD() function as:

 SELECT MOD(a,b);

-The working of MOD() function can be explained in detail with the help of some examples demonstrated below:
+The working of the MOD() function can be explained in detail with the help of some examples demonstrated below:

-Code: Let us take a query using MOD() function for MySQL to illustrate the function syntaxes that can be executed in three forms-
+Code: Let us take a query using the MOD() function for MySQL to illustrate the function syntaxes that can be executed in three forms-

 SELECT MOD(152, 3);